Luca Prodan: 1981–1983: Sumo's beginnings and release of first album

 After observing the promising evolution of those jams, McKern, who would become the future manager of the band, would introduce Prodan to Ricardo Curtet, a guitarist and friend of McKern, to whom he would propose the idea of forming a band.
 At that time, Curtet was a resident of Mina Clavero.
 Once presented, Prodan returned to London to start buying instruments and convinced his friend Stephanie Nuttal to be the drummer for his new band.
 Nuttal had been part of Manicured Noise, a Mancunian-based rock influenced by bands like the Siouxsie and the Banshees and XTC.

 The first lineup of Sumo consisted of Daffunchio on lead guitar, Curtet on rhythm guitar, Sokol on bass, Nuttal on drums, and Prodan on vocals.
 The presence of the Nuttal in the lineup was quite noticeably rare as most rock bands of that time were made up exclusively of men.
 In 1981, they would later make up a posthumous album entitled Time, Fate, Love.

 After this recording, the idea of moving the band to Hurlingham, where most of the members came from, began to flourish.
 However, this caused the first disagreements in the group when Curtet disassociated himself, who – having been a father during that time – decided to return to Mina Clavero to take care of his family.
 Once the band was established in Hurlingham, the band's first concert was set at a nightclub called Caroline's Pub, with a show based on songs sung in English.
 From there they went on to give several shows in another local venue called Mastropiero.

-The Falklands War, which initiated in April 1982, caught the band by surpirse, as anything related to the United Kingdom, including the English language, was deemed frowned upon and even prohibited in Argentina; per the request of her parents, Nuttal's made an immediate return to England.
+The Falklands War, which initiated in April 1982, caught the band by surprise, as anything related to the United Kingdom, including the English language, was deemed frowned upon and even prohibited in Argentina; per the request of her parents, Nuttal's made an immediate return to England.
 As a result of her departure, Sokol became the drummer and the position of bassist was taken over by Diego Arnedo, who played in a band from Hurlingham called MAM with brothers Omar and Ricardo Mollo. the latter of which would join Sumo later on.
 Roberto Pettinato, at that time a music journalist, along with being a director of a local rock magazine and radio host for rock segments, joined the band in mid-1983.
 Pettinato brought to the band a unique style of music that would define Sumo in later songs, mixing rock and his saxophone skills.
 Impressed after seeing a live Sumo performance, Pettinato invited Luca to his radio show; they instantly became friends and Prodan decided to let Pettinato join the band.